corsairmarks/combined_silfae_revisited/mod/README.md

     * Update Eye of Terror planet class with new icon syntax
     * Fix changed field name in custom deposits
     * Update homeworld setup to account for new changes in 3.1 (e.g. Reanimators, Clone Army, Pleasure Seekers, etc.)
+    * The creatures of the Shroud want to devour your homeworld if you start with the initializer `eldar_system`

 ## Source Code